nicholas-romano/Password-Generator/README.md

 there from a previous password generated.)

 If the user answers 'n' (no) to all of the 4 criteria asked, an error alert is displayed that says: "You must have at least one of the criteria that was previously asked for."
-In which case, the questions will start from question 2 (special characters) above and will reference the previously recorded answer for question 1 (password length) for this new sequence.
+In which case, the textbox will clear, and the copy button will be removed (if it was there previously) and the user will have to answer all of the questions again after pressing the "Generate Password" button.

 When all questions are answered with valid criteria, a newly generated password is displayed in the textbox above along with "Copy" button which is displayed above the "Generate Password" button.
 When this button is clicked, the